gantoine/search-flow-typed/README.md

 ## Deploys

-Currently, deploys to production are done manually, locally, to [Surge](https://surge.sh/).
+Travis takes care of deploying master to production on every build.
-I'll (eventually) have Travis take care of deploying to production.
-On the same veine, I'll also (eventually) set up PRs to auto-deploy with Surge.
+[Surge](https://surge.sh/) takes care of hosting the app.

 ## Contributing